Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 3. **Defect Remediation:** Defects identified during the development process MUST be handled according to requirements in A.2 Secure Development Process.
 Defects identified in production systems MUST be managed according to requirements in A.5 Secure Operation.

-## 3. Automated Security Testing
+## 3. Automated Security Scans

-1. **Code Scanning:** Applications MUST be automatically analyzed with security code scanning tools (SAST or IAST) to identify implementation vulnerabilities in source and program code as early as possible.
+1. **Code Scanning:** Applications MUST be automatically analyzed with security code scanning tools (SAST or IAST) to identify implementation vulnerabilities in source or program code as early as possible.

 2. **Dependency Scanning:** Applications MUST be automatically analyzed with SCA (Software Composition Analysis) tools for any known vulnerabilities in third-party dependencies.